-You can remove Oracle software in one of two ways: Use Oracle Universal Installer with the deinstall option, or use the deinstallation tool (deinstall) that is included in Oracle homes.
+Use the deinstall command that is included in Oracle homes to remove Oracle software.
 Oracle does not support the removal of individual products or components.

-If you have a standalone database on a node in a cluster, and if you have multiple databases with the same global database name (GDN), then you cannot use the deinstall tool to remove one database only.
+If you have a standalone database on a node in a cluster, and if you have multiple databases with the same global database name (GDN), then you cannot use the deinstall command to remove one database only.